How to upgrade RAM easily

 While capacity is one of the most important factors to consider when looking at RAM, you also need to pay attention to the speed at which your memory operates.

-Modern gaming rigs will want to aim for 3200MHz of DDR4 RAM at minimum, pushing into 6000MHz+ on DDR5 for gamers with a bigger budget.
-Just bear in mind that the speed increase you gain with faster RAM sticks will only translate into a small FPS boost overall (often only a single digit of improvement unless the RAM upgrade is a significant improvement over the previous RAM).
+Modern gaming rigs will want to aim for 3200MHz of DDR4 RAM at minimum, pushing to 6000MHz+ on DDR5 for gamers with a bigger budget.
+Just bear in mind that the speed increase you gain with faster RAM will only translate into a small FPS boost overall (often only a single digit of improvement unless the RAM upgrade is a significant improvement over the previous RAM).

 How to upgrade your RAM